Frackers in frantic search for guar bean substitutes

 Uhlmer likened the situation to the recent shortage of sand used for proppant, which emerged when well completions were at their peak last year and in early 2012.

-Carbo Ceramics, after enjoying a huge boost from demand for its fabricated ceramic proppants, has seen the value of its shares halve in the past six months as drillers retreated from basins filled with cheap natural gas.
+Carbo Ceramics (CRR.N), after enjoying a huge boost from demand for its fabricated ceramic proppants, has seen the value of its shares halve in the past six months as drillers retreated from basins filled with cheap natural gas.

-Sand and guar together can account for three-quarters of the total frack bill, according to Basic Energy Services.
+Sand and guar together can account for three-quarters of the total frack bill, according to Basic Energy Services (BAS.N).

 The guar shortage this year led fracking market leader Halliburton to do some very expensive stockpiling that it said it now regrets in light of the softening prices.